temenostech/temenos-platform-documentation/docfx_project/home/techguides/access-t24-ud-directories.md

 ## Create New Environment

- - Login to the indicated Temenos Continuous Deployment Platform - either: [portal.temenos.com](https://portal.temenos.cloud/)
+ - Login to the indicated Temenos Continuous Deployment Platform
  - Each time you login, you must accept the Privacy Notice in order to have access to the portal.
  - The first page that is displayed after login is the **Environments** page where you can fill the date to create a **New environment**.
 - Fill the mandatory fields:
     - **Name**
     - **Description**
-- Select an application from **Cloud native applications** (select T24)
+- Select an application from **Template Type** (select T24)
 - Choose a template from **Templates** list
 - *Labels field is optional*
 - Click **Create environment**